pieye/nimbus-ros/README.md

 * Furthermore it is possible to adjust the parameters to your own needs.

 Depending on the given setup it might be useful to adjust the auto exposure.
-If object are moving fast or a minimum framerate should be achieved it can help do disable hdr and set a max value for the exposure time.
+If objects are moving fast or a minimum framerate should be achieved it can help do disable hdr and set a max value for the exposure time.
+The desired exposure can also be adjusted.

 ## 5. Start developing your own Software for the Nimbus 3D
 In addition to the this ROS driver template packages for your future C++ software is included in the package "nimbus_example_c".
 You can run it by executing: